run-ai/docs/docs/Researcher/Command-Line-Interface/Job-Statuses.md

 ## Introduction

-The [runai submit](../Command-Line-Interface-API-Reference/runai-submit.md) function and its sibling the [runai submit-mpi](../Command-Line-Interface-API-Reference/runai-submit-mpi.md) function Submit Run:AI jobs for execution.
+The [runai submit](../Command-Line-Interface-API-Reference/runai-submit.md) function and its sibling the [runai submit-mpi](../Command-Line-Interface-API-Reference/runai-submit-mpi.md) function submit Run:AI jobs for execution.

 A job has a __status__.
 Once a job is submitted it goes through a number of statuses.
 Most of these statuses originate in the underlying _Kubernetes_ infrastructure, but some are Run:AI specific.